 Where to find the Paris Christmas Markets?

-The Paris Christmas markets have their origins in Alsace where the tradition is very strong and part of the local culture.
-France’s first and largest market is found in Strasbourg, which is easily accessible by TGV from Paris-Gare de l’Est. The Paris Christmas Markets, a new tradition The presence of Christmas markets in Paris is relatively Read more…
+The Paris Christmas markets originated in Alsace, where the tradition is strong and part of the local culture.
+France’s first and largest market is in Strasbourg, easily accessible by TGV from Paris-Gare de l’Est. The Paris Christmas Markets, a new tradition The presence of Christmas markets in Paris is relatively new.
+Since the mid-2000s, Read more…

 Christmas Gastronomy of Alsace